Idris Sultan

-Slay (2021) - Idris is the first Tanzanian to have a leading role in a Netflix production.
-Through SLAY, he created millions of impressions on news and media 360 as a first for Tanzania.
+Slay (2021)—Idris is the first Tanzanian to have a leading role in a Netflix production.
+Through SLAY, he created millions of impressions on News and Media 360 as a first for Tanzania.

-Married to work (2023) - He produced his new film featuring Kenyan and Nigerian actors.
-The movie became the leading film in East Africa and West Africa holding charts for 5 weeks and also landing in the top ten in Jamaica.
-It became the first East African film to stand these heights.
+Married to work (2023)—He produced his new film featuring Kenyan and Nigerian actors.
+The movie became the leading film in East Africa and West Africa, holding charts for 5 weeks, and also landing in the top ten in Jamaica.
+It became the first East African film to reach these heights.